Revenue Intelligence · Specialty Surgical Practices

 The assessment is where it starts.

 Forty-five minutes.
-Eleven questions.
+Diagnostic questions calibrated to your specialty.
 One specific dollar amount.
 If we do not see a clear opportunity in your data, we will tell you before you commit to anything.

 Specialty-specific.Not one size fits all.